-- Use leaf litter to attract birds by leaving it on your lawn or underneath shrubs to provide a rich foraging area for ground-feeding birds such as sparrows, doves, and quail.
+- Attract birds using leaf litter that you leave on your lawn or underneath shrubs to provide a rich foraging area for ground-feeding birds such as sparrows, doves, and quail.

 - Winterize your bird houses in late fall to convert them to roosting boxes for late season migrants and winter residents.

 - Go birding frequently, particularly in areas that cater to fall birds’ needs for food and shelter, to note any new arrivals and to enjoy the last glimpse of departing summer species.